Wikidata/primarysources/backend/README.md

   * 409: statement found but was already marked as approved by another user
   * 500: server error

+## Import Statements

+The backend provides a REST service to import sequence of statements in Wikidata TSV format into the database.
+The service reads the data from the raw request POST body.
+Data may optionally be gzipped for better memory usage.

+Request
+    POST /import?token=<token>&gzip=<true|false>

+The token is a kind of password configurable in config.json that is used as a very simple authentication mechanism.
+It is recommended to protect this service also on the webserver level (e.g. using HTTP authentication or IP-based access control).

+Status Codes:
+   * 200: request successful, statements imported; returns number of imported statements as JSON
+   * 401: in case the token does not match the configured import token
+   * 500: import failed (e.g. parse error)

 ## Content Negotiation